You have no items in your shopping cart.

 Your sample will be analyzed at our partner lab, using the same molecular diagnostics tests they use when a sample is collected at the clinic.
 Our partner lab is an accredited ISO 15189 laboratory.

-You can access your results securely and privately by logging into your account at portal.evekit.com.
+You can access your results securely and privately by logging into your account at dash.evekit.com.
 After you login, just click on the relevant test to see your results.

 You will be notified when your results become available by email.
 The email sent is a generic notification email and will not include your results for privacy reasons.
 You will have to check your results by visiting the portal.

 Your results should take about two weeks, including shipping and lab processing time.
 If you have not received a notification about your results after two weeks, please contact us at firstname.lastname@example.org.